ForSpareParts/iit-cs480-python/README.md

     phase1/agents/__init__.py

 Otherwise, the simulator won't be able to see it.

+Once you've ddone that, you can add it to the list of agents in simulator.py -- instantiate it like the other agents in the list.